syberant/nix-neovim/README.md

 ----------
 Early on this project contained default configurations for many common plugins, each with relevant options.
 This caused a great deal of pain as there was little distinction between `nix-neovim` and [my personal neovim config](https://github.com/syberant/nix-config/blob/master/configuration/home-manager/modules/neovim/configuration.nix) and constantly updating these options turned out to be very opinionated and problematic (trying to get them complete even more so).
+If extensive and elaborate options appeal to you go check out some of the other projects in the [Links](#links) section!

 My current goal for this project is to explicitly exclude configuration of specific plugins and instead only provide tools for managing neovim configuration with Nix.
 This results in features like: